 Mechanical ventilation is used to treat respiratory failure (severe breathing problems).
 Mechanical ventilators are devices that simulate the body’s normal breathing patterns by delivering a high-pressured flow of oxygen to into the lungs.
 Mechanical ventilation can be delivered either by an endotracheal tube, which is a tube inserted through the mouth or nose into the trachea (windpipe), or a tracheostomy, which is a tube that is surgically inserted into the child’s trachea (windpipe).

 If you are a parent or guardian, you can visit your child at any time after checking in with the front desk.
 Other family members and friends can visit during our regular visiting hours (noon to 8 p.m.).
 We may limit the number of visitors by your child's bedside.

-It is Boston Children's Hospital ICU policy that all parents, family members, and friends (first time or returning) check-in at the front desk every time before entering or re-entering the unit.
-This is done to ensure that the patient, nurse and unit are prepared for a visitor.
+It is the policy of the Boston Children's MICU that all parents, family members, and friends (first time or returning) check in at the front desk every time before entering or re-entering the unit.
+This is done to ensure that the patient, nurse, and unit are prepared for a visitor.

 Up to two visitors are allowed at any time.
 We may further need to limit the number of visitors by your child's bedside if clinically appropriate.